 A Summary Cross Plot is a window displaying a graph in the main area of the Plot Main Window.
 It is very similar to an ordinary Summary Plot, but the x-axis displays summary vector values instead of time.
 Regression analysis is supported on single cross plot curves and ensemble statistics curves.

-New Summary Cross Plot curves are created by using the context command New Summary Cross Plot Curve on a summary cross plot.
-To be able to display a Summary Cross Plot curve, ResInsight needs two data vectors, which are selected using the Summary Cross Plot Curve property editor.
+New cross plot curves are created by using the right-click command New Summary Cross Plot Curve on a summary plot.

 When a current time step T in input vector A is not found in input vector B, ResInsight interpolates between the time steps before and after T in vector B. In this way, ResInsight calculates an interpolated value for time step T from vector B. The same happens when a time step in vector B is not found in vector A.

 If either the value at the current time step or one of the values involved in interpolation are NULL, the resulting vector will have a NULL value at the current time step.
 This is displayed as a ‘hole’ in the cross plot curve.